tmarcelle/invoicer/README.md

 # Invoice Generating Application
-Single Page invoicer application made with html, petite-vue, purecss
+Single Page invoice generation application made with html, petite-vue, purecss

 ## Why was this created
 Spent sometime searching for a simple free way to create/ generate an invoice and could not find anything that didn't require me to sign up or pay.